plone/bobtemplates.plone/README.rst

 Plone version [4.3.4]
     Which Plone version would you like to use?

-Use grok?
-[False]
-    Do you want to use grok in the package?

 Add locales?
 [False]
     Do you want to add translations to this package?